 Quick Facts:

-• Average Rent (One-bedroom): $2,500
+• Average Rent (one-bedroom): $2,500

 • Average Home Value: $700,000

-• Great for: Young professionals, families, and commuters
+• Great for: Young professionals, families, commuters

 Silver Spring, MD